stanleynguyen/holey-moley/README.md

 ![login3](/documentation/screenshots/login3.png)
 ![login4](/documentation/screenshots/login4.png)

-This is where users can register for new accounts, or logging using their credentials.
+This is where users can register for new accounts, or log in using their credentials.

 ### Game Lobby